syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Paging.md

 ## Pager with query string

 You can pass the current page information as a query string while navigating to other page.
-To enable query string, set the [`enableQueryString`](http://help.syncfusion.com/js/api/ejgrid#members:pagesettings-enablequerystring "enableQueryString") property of [`pageSettings`](http://help.syncfusion.com/js/api/ejgrid#members:pagesettings "pageSettings") as `true`.
+To enable query string, set the `EnableQueryString` property of `PageSettings` as `true`.

 The following code example describes the above behavior.

 {% tabs %}
-{% highlight CSHTML %}
+{% highlight razor %}

      @(Html.EJ().Grid<Object>("Paging")
             .Datasource((IEnumerable<object>)ViewBag.datasource)